AdobeDocs/commerce-operations.en/help/install/prerequisites/web-server/apache.md

 Magento uses server rewrites and `.htaccess` to provide directory-level instructions for Apache.
 The following instructions are included in all of the other sections in this topic as well.

-{% collapsible Click to show Apache 2.4 instructions %}
 {% include install/allowoverrides24.md %}
-{% endcollapsible %}

-{:.bs-callout-info}
+>[!NOTE]
+>
-Failure to enable these settings typically results in styles not displaying on the storefront or Admin.
+>Failure to enable these settings typically results in styles not displaying on the storefront or Admin.

 ## Apache required modules {#apache-required-modules}